Trying to Conceive? You Need This 90-Day Preconception Checklist

 A Note on Vitamin D

 It's vital to ensure you're getting enough vitamin D (we want to see levels greater than 32 ng/ml).
-It is easy to have this checked to ensure that your vitamin D is in a healthy range by doing a simple blood test with your doctor.
+It is easy to get this checked to ensure that your vitamin D is in a healthy range by doing a simple blood test with your doctor.

 If your levels are low, you can boost them with foods that contain vitamins and minerals such as leafy greens and dairy, and supplement with extra vitamin D prescribed by your doctor if necessary.

-You should avoid getting the flu while pregnant, so making the vaccine part of your checklist is crucial.
-It is both safe and recommended to get the flu vaccine while TTC and/or pregnant.
+You want to avoid getting the flu (or COVID-19) while pregnant, so making these vaccines a part of your checklist is crucial.
+The American College of Obstetricians & Gynecologists (ACOG) confirm that it is both safe and recommended to get both the flu vaccine and COVID-19 vaccine(s) while trying to conceive and/or pregnant.

 Avoid Certain Foods

-• Avoid processed foods high in sugars and artificial sweeteners
+- Avoid processed foods high in sugars and artificial sweeteners

-• Avoid fish that may contain high levels of mercury such as tuna and mackerel
+- Avoid fish that may contain high levels of mercury, such as tuna and mackerel

-• Don’t eat unpasteurized cheeses like feta, brie, and goat cheese
+- Don’t eat unpasteurized cheeses like feta, brie, and goat cheese

-• Avoid deli meats, as these can contain listeria
+- Avoid deli meats, as these can contain listeria

 Feeling overwhelmed?
 We get it!
 Never hesitate to ask your Care Team for support.
 They are always happy to offer expert advice if you are feeling unsure about what to do.